david-treblig/if-widget/readme.txt

 = More Visibility Rules Add-on =

 The paid Add-on provides more visibility rules and priority support.
 **Visibility Rules**: unlock all visibility rules like: visitor location, membership status, user groups and more.
-Examples marked with ✱ above.
+A few examples are marked with ✱ above.
 **Support**: get one-on-one email support for any questions you may have about installing and configuring our plugins.
 Get [More Visibility Rules](https://layered.market/plugins/more-visibility-rules).